ProteinsWebTeam/interpro-docs/docs/browse.rst

 Proteome entry page
 *******************
-The proteome entry page displays general information provided by `UniProt <https://www.uniprot.org/>`_: its ID, strain, and a descrption of the organism.
+The proteome entry page displays general information provided by `UniProt <https://www.uniprot.org/>`_: its ID, strain, and a description of the organism.
 It also provides a link to the corresponding :ref:`taxonomy page <taxonomy_page>`.

+On the right-hand side, external links to the proteome page in UniProt and the genome page in `Rfam <https://rfam.org/>`_ are provided, when available.

 The following tabs may be available: :ref:`entries`, :ref:`proteins` and :ref:`structures`.